CityOfZion/neo-scan/README.md

 ### Raise Main Net Phoenix

-To start your The Application/Phoenix server:
+To start the Application/Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`